Sovereignty Symposium XXXVIII Agenda

 Panel A: Invisible No More: Vulnerable Populations and Tribal Justice Systems

-• Hallie Bongar White (Southwest Center for Law and Policy)
+Hallie Bongar White, Executive Director, Southwest Center for Law and Policy

-• Judge Charles Tripp (Legal Advocates for Indian County, LLP)
+Judge Charles Tripp (Cherokee), Tribal Judge and Attorney, Legal Advocates for Indian County, LLP

 Panel B: Justice on Tribal Lands: Power, Limits, and Reform

-• Honorable Ada Brown (U.S. District Court judge for the Northern District of Texas)
+Honorable Ada Brown (Choctaw), U.S. District Court judge for the Northern District of Texas

-• Geri Wisner (Attorney General, Muscogee (Creek) Nation)
+Geri Wisner (Muscogee (Creek)), Deputy Attorney General, Muscogee (Creek) Nation

 Panel C: Sovereignty Unbroken: 250 Years of Federal Indian Law

-• Conor Cleary (Field Solicitor, U.S. Department of Interior), Moderator
+Conor P. Cleary, Field Solicitor, U.S. Department of the Interior

-• Kirke Kickingbird (Hobbs, Straus, Dean, & Walker)
+Kirke Kickingbird (Kiowa), Of Counsel, Hobbs, Straus, Dean, & Walker

 9:45 a.m. – 10 a.m.